sgershtein/SignedJSON/README.md

 openssl gdst -verify public.pem -signature signature data.json
 ```

-## Perl module
+## Perl and Java module

+The following perl module and java class can be used for signing json and verifying signatures.
+They are of course interchangable, i.e. a json signed with perl can and should be verified in java and vice versa.
-**SignedJSON.pm** perl module in perl subdir does all the work for signing JSON files this way and verifying signatures
+ * **SignedJSON.pm** [perl module](perl/) does all the work of signing JSON files this way and verifying signatures
+ * **SignedJSON** [java class](java/) does all the work of signing JSON files this way and verifying signatures

 ## License